 The new moon is also the time when most women experience their ‘moon time’ or ‘heavenly water’ as it was known in traditional Chinese medicine.
 So this custom offered a time out for women, enabling them to turn inwards & rest & replenish.

 The Cultural Cost of the Omission of The Red Tent

-If we take this time to focus on our inner needs at this time we can return to our loved ones full of self love & nurturing so we have it to give to them the rest of the month without burning out.
-Without this cyclic acceptance of our need to give back to the self we end up with a Western epidemic of breast cancer in the ‘civilised world’ where women are culturally expected to nurture 24/7 without asking for anything in return.
-Just as we need to breathe in before breathing out, so too women need to take time & sustenance for themselves if we are to continue giving to others from a centered & full sense of self.
+The omission of Red Tents means many modern women don’t take regular time to process their emotions so we see eating disorders as common place, particularly amongst teenage girls.
+Other feminine health complaints such as menstrual disorders & depression are also often alleviated through this simple, cyclic practice.
+Without this cyclic acceptance of our need to give back to the self women burn out by over-giving in accordance with patriarchal expectations of a ‘good woman’.
+This is symbolically illustrated by the Western epidemic of breast cancer in the ‘civilised world’ where women are culturally expected to nurture 24/7 without asking for anything in return.
+Just as we need to breathe in before breathing out, so too women need to take time & sustenance for themselves if they are to sustain their output.